vup815/learning_journal/algorithms/graph/Minimum Spanning Tree.md

 **Approach**:
 1. Sort all the edges in the ascending order.
 2. Start adding the edges to MST.
-3. For each edge, verify whether the two vertices connected by the edges are already connected in the MST with 'Union Find'.
+3. For each edge, verify whether the two vertices connected by the edges are already connected in the MST with [[Disjoints set (union-find)]]

 **Pseudo Code**:
 ```python